Skip to Main Content

 Buying a New Laptop

 Any laptop bought within the last 2-3 years should serve you adequately during your time at Berkeley Law.
-It is highly recommended that new laptop purchases include a multi-year warranty/service plan, or as long of a warranty as you can get.
+It is highly recommended that new laptop purchases include a multi-year warranty/service plan.

 Some computers, accessories, and academic and popular software for students may be available for purchase through the Cal Student Store.
 UC Berkeley students are eligible for competitive discounts on online purchases from major retailers.